 Opening Night: It's Up to Us & PEN Award

 Mirthe Frese in conversation with writers Arnon Grunberg, Eva Meijer, Raoul de Jong, Tsitsi Dangarembga (Zimbabwe) and Samanta Schweblin (Germany).
 With contributions by Salena Godden (UK), Simon(e) van Saarloos and Jaap Tielbeke.
-English spoken.
+In English.

-"It's up to us" is a statement made by philosopher, songwriter and author Eva Meijer in a radio program, as she was speaking about her novel De nieuwe rivier (The New River), which deals with the climate crisis.
+"It's Up to Us" is a statement made by philosopher, songwriter and author Eva Meijer in a radio program, as she was speaking about her novel De nieuwe rivier (The New River), which deals with the climate crisis.
 It's no longer up to you, the individual, to make the difference, but up to us.
-This statement became the theme of this online edition of the Winternachten Festival.
-But we also pose the question of which "us" we are talking about.
+This statement was chosen as the theme of this online edition of the Winternachten Festival.
+However, we pose the question of which "us" we are talking about.
 Who is we?

 We discussed this matter with writers Arnon Grunberg, Eva Meijer, Raoul de Jong, Tsitsi Dangarembga and Samanta Schweblin, moderated by Mirthe Frese.

-Arnon Grunberg opened the discussion by a statement from New York.
-In his speech on Remembrance Day in The Netherlands, Grunberg made it clear that we must take a good long look at ourselves; racism is deeply rooted in our culture.
+Arnon Grunberg opened the discussion with a statement from New York.
+In his Dutch Remembrance Day speech, Grunberg made it clear that we must take a good long look at ourselves; racism is deeply rooted in our culture.
 Our "we" is still far from inclusive.

-In connection with his new novel Jaguarman, Raoul de Jong told Dutch daily de Volkskrant that, currently, one is often expected to feel like the representative of a group.
+In connection with his new novel Jaguarman, Raoul de Jong told the Dutch daily De Volkskrant that, these days, one is often expected to represent a group.
 He prefers to stay true to his own rhythm and message.

 The Zimbabwean writer and filmmaker Tsitsi Dangarembga, taking part from Harare, spoke about what "we" means to her in Zimbabwe's current postwar society.
 Dangarembga's novel This Mourning Body was shortlisted for the 2020 Booker Prize.

-With the Argentinean author Samanta Schweblin, Mirthe Frese talked about the interconnectedness of mankind, and about humanity in an era of new technologies.
+The Argentinean author Samanta Schweblin spoke about the interconnectedness of mankind, and about humanity in an era of new technologies.
 These appear to form a new universal language between people.
-In her novel Little Eyes Schweblin investigates how technology creates togetherness and alienation.
+In her novel Little Eyes, Schweblin investigates how technology creates togetherness and alienation.

-To broaden the sense of "we", the Winternachten Festival asked three authors to write a dedicated contribution about the Winternachten festival theme.
-We saw and heard, from here or far away, Salena Godden, Simon(e) van Saarloos and Jaap Tielbeke.
-From whose idea of "we" do they want to make a difference?
+To broaden the sense of "we", the Winternachten Festival commissioned three authors to write a short piece on the Winternachten festival theme.
+From their own perspectives, we heard from Salena Godden, Simon(e) van Saarloos and Jaap Tielbeke.
+From whose idea of "we" do they intend to make a difference?
 What is needed to feel a sense of "us"?
 And is it even really up to us?
-Arnon Grunberg concluded by reflecting on the conversations and sharing his thoughts.
+To conclude, Arnon Grunberg reflected on the conversations and shared his thoughts.

-Following this discussion, the PEN Award for Freedom of Expression was handed out to Tsitsi Dangarembga.
-With The PEN Award, in a co-production with PIP The Hague that supports the Award, writers organisation PEN International honours authors who seek and speak out the truth risking their freedom and lives.
+Following this discussion, the PEN Award for Freedom of Expression was presented to Tsitsi Dangarembga.
+In a coproduction with PIP The Hague, which supports this prize, the writers' organization PEN International honours authors who currently seek out and speak the truth at risk to their freedom and lives with the PEN Award.

-Watch a filmed portrait of Tsitsi Dangarembga here.
+Watch a film portrait of Tsitsi Dangarembga here.